aircraft721/PublicDocs/product-feed-full-public.md

 | removed | This is a bool you can use to remove products.
 If you set this to `true` then we will remove the stream associated with this product.
 Default: false. *Expected values: {true, false, 0, 1}* | No |
 | disabled | This is a bool you can use to disable products.
 If you set this to `true` then we will set the stream associated with this product as INACTIVE.
 Default: false. *Expected values: {true, false, 0, 1}* | No |

+**Note: Mark products with the appropriate attribute names/values in order to update the product status in Olapic.
+If the product node does not exist in the feed anymore, our system will not perform any actions against the product in the Olapic system.**

 ### XML Feed Example
 The following is an example of a valid feed you can provide.